upsight/doctor/docs/index.rst

 Doctor
 ======

-This module assists in using JSON schemas to validate data in our Python APIs.
-It provides helpers for parsing and validating requests and responses in both Flask apps, and also supports generic schema validation for plain dictionaries.
+This module uses python types to validate request and response data in Flask Python APIs.
+It also supports generic schema validation for plain dictionaries.